 - This will open the device manager and display all installed driver list,

-- Click Search automatically for updated driver software and follow on-screen instructions to allow download the latest available driver from Microsoft server.
+- Click Search automatically for updated driver software and follow on-screen instructions to allow download the latest available driver from the Microsoft server.

 Also, to update the driver, go to the Microsoft official site or manufacturer official site to download the latest driver and install it.